Rachel Platten: 2017–present: Waves, I Am Rachel Platten and Fight Song (Rachel's Version)

-In 2018, Platten was the main musical attraction at the Boston Pops Fireworks Spectacular.
-Along with performing her singles "Stand By You", "Better Place", and "Fight Song", she also reminisced about her childhood in Boston.

-From May to July 2019, Platten toured with a capella group Pentatonix as the opening act for their shows in North America.
+In 2018, she was the main musical attraction at the Boston Pops Fireworks Spectacular.
+Along with performing her singles "Stand by You", "Better Place", and "Fight Song", she also reminisced about her childhood in Boston.
+From May to July 2019, she toured with a capella group Pentatonix as the opening act for their shows in North America.
 She wrote a children's book titled You Belong, named after her 2018 single; the book was released on March 31, 2020.
-In 2022, she performed "Stand By You" at A Capitol Fourth Independence Day concert in Washington, D.C., which aired on PBS on July 4, 2022.
+In 2022, Platten performed "Stand by You" at A Capitol Fourth Independence Day concert in Washington, D.C., which aired on PBS on July 4, 2022.